Last Updated on

 Your doctor or healthcare professional is the best person to offer guidance on what alternative therapies can be safely used during your pregnancy.

 There are some precautions you can take to minimize your risk of contracting certain illnesses when pregnant.
 Your immune system weakens during pregnancy and this is why you need to exercise caution.
-Be sure to wash your hands often, sleep well, eat healthy, exercise regularly, and avoid stress when pregnant.
+Be sure to wash your hands often, sleep well, eat healthily, exercise regularly, and avoid stress when pregnant.
 Getting the flu vaccine might also prove helpful during this time.
 It is always better to avoid medications during pregnancy but this does not mean that you have to suffer as a result.
-So, following doctor’s instructions and taking precautions is the best course of action.
+So, following the doctor’s instructions and taking precautions is the best course of action.